djangothesolarboy/horroreview-v2/README.md

 ---
 A revised version of my Horror review website.
 After a while of updating the original site, I found that the code was becoming too complicated so I decided to give it a rework by using React to help make the code easier to read.
 By using React components I can make the code more readable and more flexible.

+Todo
+---
+- [ ] Connect review data in Carousel component
+- [ ] Copy page structure from Film Nav to Book Nav
+- [ ] Copy page structure from Film Nav to TV Nav
+- [ ] Copy page structure from Film Page to Book Page
+- [ ] Copy page structure from Film Page to TV Page
+- [ ] Add About Page → With link to Repo

 Color Palette
 ---
 ![https://coolors.co/202030-39304a-635c51-7d7461-b0a990](./public/palette.png)